swiftlang/swift/docs/StringDesign.rst

   * Deprecated Cocoa APIs are not considered

-  * A status of “*Remove*” below indicates a feature whose removal is anticipated.
+  * A status of "*Remove*" below indicates a feature whose removal is anticipated.
 Rationale is provided for these cases.

 Indexing